onflow/scheduledtransactions-scaffold/README.md

 - `flow.json` – Project configuration and dependency aliases (string-imports)
 - `/cadence` – Your Cadence code
-- `/core-contracts` – Local copies of core contracts used by the emulator for linting and string-imports
 - `/.cursor/rules/scheduledtransactions` – Local documentation and agent guidance.

 Inside the `cadence` folder you will find: